 Common side effects include:

 Most effects are temporary and fade within hours.
 The intensity depends on your individual sensitivity, dosage, and preparation method.
 Some users feel more relaxed than expected, which may affect daily activities or coordination.
-If smoking, throat irritation can occur similar to other herbal blends.
+When smoking, throat irritation can occur similar to other herbal blends.

 Exercise caution if you are:

 The active compounds aporphine and nuciferine may interact with certain medications.
 This interaction risk remains unclear due to limited research 2.
+Combining Blue Lotus with alcohol or other sedating substances may intensify drowsiness and impair judgment.

 Start with small amounts to test your tolerance.
 If you experience concerning symptoms, stop use immediately and consult your healthcare provider.
+Keeping a simple log of your experiences can help you identify your ideal dosage over time.

 1. PlantPedia.
 “Nymphaea Caerulea: Blue Lotus Guide & Care Tips,” https://plantiago.com/nymphaea-caerulea/